jackwasey/icd/CONTRIBUTING.md

 Contributions should follow the coding standard seen elsewhere in the package, which is defined by both the [general recommendations](http://adv-r.had.co.nz/Style.html) of Hadley Wickham, and the `.lintr` file in the project root directory.
 I'd prefer that new dependencies aren't included unless absolutely necessary.

+## Testing

+New user-facing code should be covered by the test suite.
+Code which generates data off-line for inclusion in the package ideally has some unit tests on the code itself, or its output data.

 ## Security vulnerabilities

 In the unlikely event of a security vulnerability, which is not due to R itself, please email me directly and do not file a github issue immediately.